Bridget Jones's Diary: Plot

 Bridget Jones is 32, single, engagingly imperfect, and worried about her weight.
-She works as a publicity assistant at a publishing company in London where her main focus is fantasizing about her boss, Daniel Cleaver.
+She works as a publicity assistant at a publishing company in London where her main focus is fantasising about her womanising boss, Daniel Cleaver.

-At her parents' New Year party, Bridget is introduced to Mark Darcy, a childhood acquaintance and handsome barrister, son of her parents' friends.
+At her parents' New Year party, Bridget is reintroduced to Mark Darcy, a childhood acquaintance and handsome barrister, the son of her parents' friends.
 Mark calls Bridget foolish and vulgar, and she thinks he is arrogant and rude.
 Overhearing Mark grumble to his mother about her attempt to set him up with "a verbally incontinent spinster who smokes like a chimney, drinks like a fish, and dresses like her mother", Bridget forms the New Year's resolution to turn her life around.
-She begins keeping a diary to chronicle her attempts to stop smoking, stop drinking, lose weight, and find her Mr. Right.
+She begins keeping a diary to chronicle her attempts to stop smoking, stop drinking, lose weight, and find her "Mr. Right".

-Bridget and Daniel begin to flirt heavily at work, ahead of an important book launch, at which Bridget bumps into Mark and his glamorous and haughty colleague Natasha.
-Bridget leaves with Daniel and they have dinner, despite Daniel's notorious reputation as a womaniser.
-Daniel tells Bridget that he and Mark were formerly friends but as Mark slept with his fiancée, they now hate each other.
-Bridget and Daniel start dating.
+Bridget and Daniel begin to flirt heavily at work, ahead of an important book launch, at which Bridget runs into Mark and his glamorous and haughty colleague Natasha.
+Bridget leaves with Daniel and they start dating.
+Daniel tells Bridget that he and Mark were formerly friends, but as Mark had sex with his fiancée, they now hate each other.

 Bridget is invited to a family party, originally a "Tarts & Vicars" costume party, so she ties it into a mini-break weekend with Daniel.
 They spend the day before the party at a country inn where Mark and Natasha are also staying.
-The morning of the party, Daniel says he must return to London for work and leaves Bridget dressed as a Playboy bunny to endure the party alone.
-When she returns to London and drops in on Daniel, she discovers his American colleague, Lara naked in his flat.
-Bridget cuts ties with him and immediately searches for a new career.
-She lands a new job in television, and when Daniel pleads with her to stay, she declares that she would "rather have a job wiping Saddam Hussein's arse".
+The morning of the party, Daniel says he must return to London for work and leaves Bridget dressed as a Playboy Bunny to endure the party alone.

+When Bridget returns to London and drops in on Daniel, she discovers his American colleague, Lara, naked in his flat.
+She cuts ties with him and immediately searches for a new career.
+Bridget lands a new job in television, so rejects Daniel's pleas for her to stay.

-Bridget attends a friend's long-standing dinner party, where she is the only unaccompanied person.
-Once again she crosses paths with Mark and Natasha.
+Bridget attends a friend's long-standing dinner party, where she crosses paths with Mark and Natasha.
 He privately confesses to Bridget that, despite her faults, he likes her "just as you are".
-Sometime later, he allows Bridget an exclusive TV interview in a landmark legal case which boosts her career and allows her to see him differently.
+Some time later, he allows Bridget an exclusive TV interview in a landmark legal case which boosts her career and prompts her to see him differently.